robenkleene/design-references/after-effects/after-effects-keyframes.md

 - You can always add a keyframe (e.g., to insert a keyframe at the same value) by clicking the diamond keyframe icon to the far left.
 - Select all the keyframes and `⌥-drag` the first or last keyframe to scale them.
 - To temporarily disable a keyframe, just add an expression by `⌥`-clicking the stopwatch.
-- "Hold Keyframe" makes a keyframe jump to the new value instantly instead of interpolating.
+- `Hold Keyframe` makes a keyframe jump to the new value instantly instead of interpolating.

 ## Keyframe Assistant

 ### Sequence Layers

-Select layers, right-click "Keyframe Assistant > Sequence Layers..."
+Select layers, right-click `Keyframe Assistant > Sequence Layers...`

 - **Duration**: The duration of the transition.
 E.g., to have a layer show for a second, and transition for half a second, start with the layers showing for two seconds, then set the duration to half a second (this means the last number in the time code should be frames per second `/ 2`).